IBM-Cloud/ansible-collection-ibm/docs/ibm_is_floating_ip.rst

     None

+  resource_crn (False, str, None)
+    The crn of the resource

   resource_controller_url (False, str, None)
     The URL of the IBM Cloud dashboard that can be used to explore and view details about this instance

-  resource_crn (False, str, None)
-    The crn of the resource

-  address (False, str, None)
-    None

-  zone (False, str, None)
-    None

   resource_name (False, str, None)